 Chamonix-Mont-Blanc (usually shortened to Chamonix) is a resort area near the junction of France, Switzerland and Italy.
 It is located at the base of Mont Blanc, the highest summit in the Alps.
 Chamonix is one of the oldest ski resorts in France.
-Year-round, cable cars take visitors up to several nearby peaks with panoramic views, including Aiguille du Midi above town, and Pointe Helbronner, across vast glacier fields on the Italian border.
+Year-round, cable cars take visitors up to several nearby peaks with beautiful, panoramic views, including Aiguille du Midi above town, and Pointe Helbronner, across vast glacier fields on the Italian border.

 On Odyssey Traveller’s Secret France small group tour places of cultural interest for seniors, we will visit Chamonix.
 We check out the picturesque Montenvers rack-railway which runs from the town to an altitude of 1913 metres.
 From its upper terminus, we can walk on a small part of the Mont Blanc Massif and, if conditions permit, those adventurous enough have the opportunity to visit the cave carved inside the Glacier itself.